How to verify the checksum of an installer file

 fciv -sha1 windirstat1_1_2_setup.exe

-FCIV will spend a few moments calculating, and then provide output like this:
+FCIV spends a few moments calculating, and then provide output like this:

 The checksum is the long hexadecimal number on the last line: